elatedlion787/development-project/src/README.md

 ### How the User Triggers State Changes
-The user can trigger state changes the following ways: Adding an item to the cart, Selecting a Filter, Selecting a Sort Mechanism, Removing an Item from the cart or clearing the cart
+The user can trigger state changes the following ways: Adding an item to the cart, Selecting a Filter, Selecting a Sort Mechanism, Removing an Item from the cart or clearing the cart.
+The list of data is a state variable, so changes to the data changes sate

 ## Note: Weird Bug